NSXBet/blazesub/README.md

 config := blazesub.Config{
     // Set to false for maximum performance with direct goroutines
     UseGoroutinePool: false,
+    // Tune this for optimal performance with many subscribers per topic
+    MaxConcurrentSubscriptions: 50,
     // Other configuration options...
 }
 fastBus, err := blazesub.NewBus(config)